-- i.
-The Board of Directors instituted a Board of Directors fee of \$24,000 per annum per board member commencing December 2, 2012 and is paid quarterly. - ii.
-The sole shareholder of Rampart International Corp. is related to the Chief Executive Officer of C-COM Satellite Systems Inc. - iii.
-The Company has a 1-year lease commitment with 718133 Ontario Ltd. which ends July 31st, 2022, for office and warehouse space.
+- iii.
+The Company has a 1-year lease commitment with 718133 Ontario Ltd. which ends July 31st, 2023, for office and warehouse space.
 The Company and 718133 Ontario Ltd. have common ownership. - iv.
-The Company purchases financial consulting services from Art Slaughter CPA Professional Corporation and Branim Consulting Corp.
-The Company's Chief Financial Officer(s) is a director of this company(s). - v.
+The Company purchases financial consulting services from Art Slaughter CPA Professional Corporation.
+The Company's Chief Financial Officer is a director of this company. - v.
 The Company retains a business law firm in Ottawa, Canada to provide legal services and advice.
 The Company's secretary is a partner of this firm.